 IFC Composite GmbH

-Synthetic components can be as strong and stable as steel components, as IFC Composite (nowadays IFA Composite) in Haldensleben is proving with its leaf springs, drive shafts, stabilisers and flexible discs.
+Synthetic components can be as strong and stable as steel components, as IFC Composite in Haldensleben is proving with its leaf springs, drive shafts, stabilisers and flexible discs.
 IFC can make large, central components and otherwise heavy parts for the automotive industry almost as light as a feather.
 "A standard spring weighs around 25 kilograms, and ours just 5.6", says director Felix von Nathusius.
 One benefit of fitting parts like this is significant savings in fuel.
 The lightweight components are also particularly attractive for manufacturers of electric vehicles.